New Jersey Redistricting Commission: 2013 to 2023

-In describing the gerrymandered redistricting, Record editorial page editor Alfred Doblin wrote that "While many folks are looking at the new 5th District as being a combination of the existing 5th and 9th districts, it's really the current 8th District that is getting the lion's share of Rothman's 9th.
+In describing the redistricting process, Record editorial page editor Alfred Doblin wrote "While many folks are looking at the new 5th District as being a combination of the existing 5th and 9th districts, it's really the current 8th District that is getting the lion's share of Rothman's 9th.
 Rothman's constituents are in what these folks are calling Pascrell's district.
 From a Pascrell point of view, the conversation is going very nicely indeed.
 No one has been suggesting that Pascrell is the man under the bus.
 Few suggested last week that the Republican map was really about two incumbent Democrats battling each other, yet that may very well have been the GOP's intent all along."
 Doblin continued by writing that Rothman "had been swallowed by a whale," like the Biblical Jonah.
 He described Rothman as "'a mensch', 'a person of integrity and honor.'"

 The 2012 elections immediately after the redistricting resulted in six Democrats and six Republicans being elected, despite President Obama winning the state 58–41% that year.

-However, the 2018 United States House of Representatives elections were dominated by a "blue wave" of Democratic wins, with Democrats winning 11 of the 12 districts.
+However, the 2018 elections saw a strong Democratic electoral environment, and Democrats won 11 of the 12 districts, as the previously Republican-leaning 2nd, 3rd, 5th, 7th, and 11th district elected Democrats.
+The 4th district remained the only seat left with a Republican representative.
+At the end of the decade, Democrats held a 10-2 majority, with Republicans only holding the 2nd and 4th districts.

+2023 to 2033

+On December 22, 2021, the Commission passed a new map following the 2020 census.
+This map advanced the Democratic proposal on a 7-6 vote, as the tie-breaker, Democrat John E. Wallace Jr., provided the decisive vote.
+The map converted the previously competitive 3rd, 5th, and 11th districts into more reliable Democratic seats while making the competitive Democratic-held 7th district more Republican.
+It was predicted that Democrats would win a 9-3 advantage of the map, which did occur after the 2022 elections, the first sections under the new map.
+This map is significantly more Democratic than its predecessor as Joe Biden would have carried 10 of the 12 districts, as opposed to the previous map's 9, and Phil Murphy would have carried 9 seats in 2021 as opposed to 6.